dylance/Google-Maps-API/README.md

 ### About

 This is the fifth project in the Full Stack Web Developer Nanodegree program from Udacity.
 The project is a single page web app that uses the google maps javascript API, magic seaweed API, and knockoutJS framework to display surf spots on a map with additional info about each spot.
 The Google Maps API is used to display a map on the screen with markers for reach surf spot.
 The Magic Seaweed API is used to show surf conditions for each spot.
-KnockoutJS uses the Model View ViewModel paradigm to handle all the data and update the view using the ViewModel.
+KnockoutJS uses the Model View ViewModel paradigm to handle all the data, and search filtering to update the view with the viewmodel.

 The surf spot map can be viewed at:  http://chilldyl.com